open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 Use `EnvironmentSetter` to inject context into an environment map owned by your application.
 The map can then be passed to a child process.
+`EnvironmentSetter` writes only to the map supplied to the propagator and does not modify `process.env`.

 ```javascript
 const { execFileSync } = require('node:child_process');